John Lloyd: In The Mind Of An Iconic Graphic Designer

 Image Courtesy of John Lloyd Archive

 You retired recently, leaving behind 50 years of success.
-You’ve also your site so that a broader public can discover your archive and obtain a detailed view of your work, thereby offering a valuable educational opportunity.
-How do you feel looking back upon all of those years of creativity?
+You’ve also launched your site so that a broader audience can discover your archive and gain a detailed view of your work, offering a valuable educational resource.
+How do you feel looking back on all those years of creativity?
 What inspired you the most?
 How can one continue being creative even during hard times?

-The great thing about being a graphic designer is that each day is different and each new assignment presents a new learning experience and a new creative challenge.
+The great thing about being a graphic designer is that each day is different, and every new assignment presents a unique learning experience and creative challenge.

-As I look back over 50 years as a designer, I feel very lucky and privileged to have been able to work for so many significant, different and interesting organizations.
-As a corporate designer you are not restricted to designing for a specific type of company or industry.
-In a typical week, I might find myself providing design services for retailers, utilities, transportation systems, universities, arts organizations, government bodies, financial institutions and manufacturing businesses.
-And, these projects have taken me all over the world.
-There are very few careers that can offer such variety, interest and creative satisfaction.
+Looking back over 50 years as a designer, I feel incredibly fortunate and privileged to have worked with so many diverse, significant, and fascinating organizations.
+Corporate design is not restricted to a specific type of company or industry.
+In a typical week, I might provide design services for retailers, utilities, transportation systems, universities, arts organizations, government bodies, financial institutions, and manufacturing businesses.
+These projects have taken me across the globe.
+There are very few careers that offer such variety, interest, and creative satisfaction.

 What are your future plans?
 What is left for you to explore?

-There is still a huge amount to explore.
-Since retiring from full-time work as a graphic designer, I have focused more on painting and writing and there is much more to be done in those fields.
-I am also keen to maintain my involvement with graphic design education.
-So, my future plans are concentrated on those activities.
+There is still so much to explore.
+Since retiring from full-time work as a graphic designer, I have focused more on painting and writing, and there is much more for me to do in both fields.
+Additionally, I am keen to maintain my involvement in graphic design education.
+So, my future plans are centered around these activities.

 Department of Energy // Part of an integrated range of brochures, designed to promote the UK's offshore oil and gas exploration capabilities to the Chinese market.
 1989.